Bicameralism: Federal

-The Government (i.e. executive) is responsible to and must maintain the confidence of the elected House of Commons.
-Although the two chambers formally have many of the same powers, this accountability clearly makes the Commons dominant—determining which party is in power, approving its proposed budget and (largely) the laws enacted.
-The Senate primarily acts as a chamber of revision: it almost never rejects bills passed by the Commons but does regularly amend them; such amendments respect each bill's purpose, so they are usually acceptable to the Commons.
-Occasionally, the two houses cannot come to an agreement on an amendment, which results in rare instances of a key Government bill failing.
-The Senate's power to investigate issues of concern to Canada can raise their profile (sometimes sharply) on voters' political agendas.

 Australia

 The bicameral Parliament of Australia consists of two Houses: the lower house is called the House of Representatives and the upper house is named the Senate.
 As of 31 August 2017, the lower house has 151 members, each elected from single-member constituencies, known as electoral divisions (commonly referred to as "electorates" or "seats") using full-preference instant-runoff voting.
 This tends to lead to the chamber being dominated by two major groups, the Liberal/National Coalition and the Labor Party.
 The government of the day must achieve the confidence of this House to gain and hold power.

 The upper house, the Senate, is also popularly elected, under the single transferable vote system of proportional representation.
 There are a total of 76 senators: 12 senators are elected from each of the 6 Australian states (regardless of population) and 2 from each of the 2 autonomous internal territories (the Australian Capital Territory and the Northern Territory).
 This makes the total number 76, i.e. 6×12 + 2×2.